 Teaching Music For the Right Reasons.

-A great teacher’s ultimate goal is always to make the student a better musician than he is, and he works very hard on this teaching skills, his curriculum and his musicianship to accomplish that.
+A great teacher’s ultimate goal is always to make the student a better musician than he is, and he works very hard on these teaching skills, his curriculum, and his musicianship to accomplish that.

 The way I look at it: anytime anybody learns something new and has fun during the process, that’s a victory right there.
 However; time is precious and flies by very quickly: the more quickly and the more effortlessly you learn, the more free time you have available to live and enjoy more fun adventures in your life.

 The student who masters in 5 months what takes someone else a year, has 7 free months to enjoy the fruits of that mastered knowledge/skill and can get more new, exciting, fun life experiences, travels, adventures, friendships, connections, moments of silence, life lessons and so much more out of life.
 A trained professional music teacher makes a huge difference in that regard.

 Hit me up anytime at email@example.com if you have any questions, or if you would like to book a lesson.